 Today, some Montauk people still have a traditional headband or moccasins, but they wear modern clothes like jeans instead

-of breechcloths... and they only wear feathers in their hair on special occasions like a dance.
+of breechcloths... and they only wear feathers in their hair for special occasions like a dance.

 What was Montauk transportation like in the days before cars?
 Did they paddle canoes?

-Here is a website about American Indian canoe styles.
+fishing trips.
+Here is a website about Woodland Indian canoes.

 Over land, the Montauks used dogs as pack animals.